 And this is why I'm telling you, Sean, there is a tremendous amount of love between you and I right now because of this universal acceptance.

-This everybody should be on the same page on this issue.
+Everybody should be on the same page on this issue.

 And you're right.

-I'm on this program, Jack's on this program because the power of education and how important it is.
+Jack's on this program because the power of education and how important it is.

-So when you take this situation, you look at these liberal cities like LA, Chicago, and Baltimore, it it pains me.
+So when you take this situation, you look at these liberal cities like LA, Chicago, and Baltimore, it pains me.

 And that's why I'm here on your side arguing for what we need to make some serious changes.